Last updated: 23MAR2021 (see Changelog for details)

-I wasn’t expecting much from this device, but I underestimated it.
-After a disappointing experience with the TrimUI Model S, this little clamshell device was everything I was hoping for in a budget handheld.
+I wasn’t expecting much from the PowKiddy V90, but I underestimated it.
+This little clamshell device was everything I was hoping for in a budget handheld.
+I’m comfortable saying that this is one of the best sub-$40 handheld devices you can buy, and it makes a great gift to friends and loved ones.

 One of my favorite aspects of this device is the fact that it just uses a Nokia phone battery, and it’s easy to access and swap.
-If you’d like to buy a replacement (or upgraded) battery for the device, here is the recommended model.
+If you’d like to buy a replacement (or upgraded) battery for the device, the ShenMZ or Taeozi models are recommended.

 The custom firmware for this device makes a huge improvement to your experience.
 Install the MiyooCFW 1.3.3 firmware here.
 Once you have installed the new firmware, there are a few recommended tweaks to increase performance: